pathakravi/angular2020/README.md

-devDependencies - only required for development. e2e - for end to end testing node_modules - where all dependencies gets installed.
+devDependencies - only required for development. e2e - for end to end testing node_modules - where all dependencies gets installed. angular.json - it configures the cli project.

 8. Fiest page to load is : index.html
 and index.html load the app-root component.

 9. ngModel - Directives
-To make typescript understand Forms , we import it from FormsModule of @angular/forms and add in imports of of @Ngmodule decorator.
+To make typescript understand Forms , we import it from FormsModule of @angular/forms and add in imports of @Ngmodule decorator.

+10.